 This week I wanted to recommend the documentary SPINNING PLATES.
 If you haven't seen it, it's well worth the 90 minutes it takes to watch.
 Grant Achatz (Chef/Owner of Alinea in Chicago) is the centerpiece to the film, but the filmmaker weaves Grant's story in with two other stories that are just as compelling.
 It is a beautiful film, one that deals with many of the themes we're discussing in this week's episode.
 Enjoy!

-#307 - The Power of Reputation Management with Marqii Founder, Avi Goren ***** This week's episode is brought to you by: MARGIN EDGE Take...
+#229 - Co-Founder of Boka Restaurant Group, Kevin Boehm ***** This week's episode is brought to you by: MARGIN EDGE Take control of your...